-At St Peter at Gowts Church of England Primary School we believe every child should have the opportunity to experience success in learning at the highest possible standard.
+At St Peter at Gowts Church of England Primary School we believe every child should have the opportunity to experience success in learning at the highest possible standard- unlocking potential in all.
 We do this, within the context of Christian belief and practice, by taking account of pupils' varied life experiences and needs.
-We offer a broad and balanced curriculum and have high expectations for all children.
-The achievement, attitude and well-being of every child matters, and inclusion is the responsibility of every person within our school community.
+We offer a broad and balanced inspiring curriculum and have high expectations for all children- excellence.
+The achievement, attitude and well-being of every child matters, and inclusion is the responsibility of every person within our school community-empowering a community of hope.
 We encourage an understanding of the meaning and significance of faith, and promote Christian values through the experience we offer to all our pupils.
 All children and young people are entitled to an education that enables them to make progress so that they:

-- achieve their best - become confident individuals living fulfilling lives, and - make a successful transition into adulthood, whether into employment, further or higher education or training.
+- achieve their best (excellence) - ❖ become confident individuals living fulfilling lives (inspiration), and - make a successful transition into adulthood, whether into employment, further or higher education or training.
+(Values and Community)